gianlucaperna/Retina/README.md

 If an application log is provided to Retina, the per time-bin log contains details on the type of media exchanged by the RTP streams - ex. audio, video, FEC, screen sharing, including the video resolution.
 To simplify the resolution column we also add a classification into 5 media types:

-<--
 1) High Quality video (video >= 720p)
 2) Medium Quality video (video 360 <= MQ < 720p)
 3) Low Quality video (video LQ < 360p)
 4) Audio
 5) ScreenSharing
-6) FEC (Forward Error Correction streams - only for Webex) -->
+6) FEC (Forward Error Correction streams - only for Webex)

-If instead, an application log is not provided, Retina uses an heuristic based on the packet size to understand the media types, but can only recognise audio vs. video.
+If instead, an application log is not provided, Retina uses a heuristic based on the packet size to understand the media types, but can only recognise audio vs. video.

 ## Configuration